d-eathrow/anonymousland/_items/tools.md

 #### __Email Providers__

-Email is a nessecary evil that is required in this world.
+Email is a necessary evil that is required in this world.
 Email is inherently insecure, which means your email provider can read any of your messages.
 These providers offer encryption, anonymity and security.